cameroncuster/caffe_assessment/README.md

 ![Unreadable Test](unreadableTest.png)

-The tests may be comprehensive, but as described in "ease of use," I had no success building the tests and can not read the source to identify if the tests behave as they should in the application.
-For example, I can not make the tests, change a line of code, and have a test which fails and points me to the line of code changed to induce the failing test.
-The test suite is evidence of poor software development, and does not give reason to include Caffe in my project.
+The tests may be comprehensive, but as described in "ease of use," I had no success building the tests and cannot read the source to identify if the tests behave as they should in the application.
+For example, I cannot make the tests, change a line of code, and have a test which fails and points me to the line of code changed to induce the failing test.
+The test suite is evidence of poor software development and does not give reason to include Caffe in my project.

 ## Dependencies ##
 - Docker integration is Version 6 while the latest Docker release is version 8